edwintorresmoya/odd-ratio/README.md

     OR_a = (primera_t[1,1] * primera_t[2,2])/(primera_t[2,1]*primera_t[1,2])
     OR_b = (primera_t[2,1]*primera_t[1,2])/(primera_t[1,1] * primera_t[2,2])
     return(list(tabla = primera_t, OR1 = OR_a, OR2 = OR_b))

-}
+    "razon de exposed y no exposed es OR_a veces mayor Outcome 1, que outcome 2" }